ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 !!! tip "Sentinel-1 bursts are not available for all SLC granules"

-    **Burst products available for Sentinel-1 granules collected after June 9th, 2023** ASF is currently only forward-populating burst products, which means that burst products are only available for Sentinel-1 granules collected after June 9th, 2023.
-If this is affecting your ability to utilize burst products to perform your analyses, please [Email ASF User Services](mailto:uso@asf.alaska.edu "uso@asf.alaska.edu") and we will try to populate burst products for your region and time of interest.
+    **Burst products are available for Sentinel-1 granules collected after June 9th, 2023.**

+    ASF is currently only forward-populating burst products, which means that burst products are only available for Sentinel-1 granules collected after June 9th, 2023.
+If this affects your ability to utilize burst products to perform your analyses, please [Email ASF User Services](mailto:uso@asf.alaska.edu "uso@asf.alaska.edu"), and we will try to populate burst products for your region and time period of interest.

 Single Look Complex (SLC) data from the Sentinel-1 mission that is suitable for use in interferometry has historically been packaged into Interferometric Wide (IW) SLC products.
 These IW SLC products include three sub-swaths, each containing many individual burst SLCs.
 The framing of the IW SLCs is not consistent through time, so when using IW SLCs as the basis for InSAR, scene pairs do not always fully overlap.